Brackets in the Pontryagin algebras of manifolds: Bibrackets

-A in the graded algebra $A$ is a $d$-antisymmetric $d$-graded bibracket $\double{-}{-}$ in $A$ which induces a zero tribracket \eqref{tribracket}.
-The pair $(A,\double{-}{-})$ is called then a \emph{double Gerstenhaber algebra of degree $d$}.
-This structure was introduced by Van den Bergh \cite[Section 2.7]{VdB} in the case $d=-1$; see also \cite{BCER} in the setting of differential graded algebras.
+A in~$A$ is a $d$-antisymmetric $d$-graded bibracket $\double{-}{-}$ in~$A$ such that the induced tribracket \eqref{tribracket} is equal to zero.
+The pair $(A,\double{-}{-})$ is called then a \emph{double Gerstenhaber algebra of degree~$d$}.
+This structure was first introduced by Van den Bergh \cite[Section 2.7]{VdB} for $d=-1$; see also \cite{BCER} in the setting of differential graded algebras.

-\begin{lemma} For any Gerstenhaber bibracket of degree $d$ in $A$ and any integer $N\geq 1$, the bracket $\bracket{-}{-}$ in $A_N$ given by Lemma~\ref{fdbtopb} makes $A_N$ into a Gerstenhaber algebra of degree $d$. \end{lemma}
+\begin{lemma} For any Gerstenhaber bibracket of degree $d$ in $A$ and $N\geq 1$, the bracket $\bracket{-}{-}$ in $A_N$ given by Lemma~\ref{fdbtopb} is a Gerstenhaber bracket of degree~$d$. \end{lemma}